norabelrose/classroom/README.md

-# whisper
+# classroom
 Preference-based reinforcement learning in PyTorch and JAX with a browser-based GUI.
-Become an AI whisperer today.